Spatial disease mapping using Directed Acyclic Graph Auto-Regressive (DAGAR) models: Data analysis

-We fitted all models using the hierarchical setup in (\ref{eq:bayesmod}) with the four different choices of $Q(\rho)$ --- the proper and improper conditional autoregressive models and the ordered and order-free directed acyclic graph autoregressive models.
+We fitted all models using the hierarchical setup in (\ref{eq:bayesmod}) with the six different choices of $Q(\rho)$ --- 1) proper CAR, 2) ICAR, 3) a scaled ICAR model (as suggested by one reviewer) of \cite{sorbye2014scaling} which specifies a prior for $\tau_w$ in the ICAR model as $\tau_w \sim Gamma(2,\sigma^2_{ref})$ where $Q^+$ denoting the Moore-Penrose inverse of $Q$, 4) the dimension-reducing sparse GLMM \citep{hughes2013dimension}, and the 5) ordered (DAGAR) and 6) order-free (DAGAR$_{OF}$) directed acyclic graph autoregressive models.
 To create the directed acyclic graph for our model, we used the ordering based on the sum of the co-ordinates of the mappings of the vertices.
-We used conjugate priors $\beta \sim N(0, 1000 I)$, $\tau_w \sim Gamma(2,1)$ and $\tau_e \sim Gamma(2,0.1)$.
-The spatial correlation parameter $\rho$ was assigned a $Unif(0,1)$ prior.
-For each analysis we used $100,000$ Markov chain Monte Carlo iterations with the first $50,000$ iterations discarded as burn-in.
+The sparse GLMM was implemented directly using the ngSpatial R-package \citep{rngspatial}.
+For the remaining models, we used conjugate priors $\beta \sim N(0, 0.001 I)$, $\tau_w \sim Gamma(2,1)$ (except for the scaled ICAR for which the prior for $\tau_w$ is specified above) and $\tau_e \sim Gamma(2,0.1)$.
+For the proper CAR and the two DAGAR models, the spatial correlation parameter $\rho$ was assigned a $Unif(0,1)$ prior.
 For each combination of parameter values we used $100$ replicate datasets.
-The posterior estimates of $\beta$ for all the models were very accurate.
-This is not surprising as estimates of regression coefficients are typically robust to variance misspecification.
-However, the posterior estimates of the spatial surfaces were quite different.